INVESTMENTS

 • Centre Living

-The remainder of Colorado Place was sold to another developer who has successfully developed 56 for sale townhouse units.
+The remaining portion of Colorado Place was sold to another developer who has successfully developed 56 for-sale townhouse units.

 www.centrelivinghomes.com